mojtaba-arvin/video-service/README.md

 * All tasks are separate to manage and retry each part again in some exceptions
 * Supports webhook callback when all outputs uploaded
 * Returns input video file details to client (using FFprobe), before video processing starting. ( client can use this information to show to the end user)
-* Returns **CPU and memory usage** width spent time of every output for the financial purposes when a video is being processed to create a playlist
+* Returns **CPU and memory usage** with spent time of every output for the financial purposes when a video is being processed to create a playlist

 TODO